CLAUDIA RIVERO

 The good Samaritan said the young woman broke down when she talked about her family in Delaware because she had not seen them in many years.

-The good Samaritan claimed she offered to take the woman to a domestic violence shelter but had to drive her co-worker somewhere else first.
+The good Samaritan claimed she offered to take the woman to a domestic violence shelter, but had to drive her co-worker somewhere else first.
 She claimed the young woman asked to wait at the QT gas station, so she dropped her off and gave her money to buy a bottle of water.
 When she returned, the young woman was gone.
-The good Samaritan said she drove up and down Military Drive looking for her but to no avail.
-She also claimed to have spoken to an employee at the gas station and asked to see their surveillance video but was told no.
+The good Samaritan said she drove up and down Military Drive looking for her, but to no avail.
+She also claimed to have spoken to an employee of the gas station and asked to see their surveillance video, but was told no.

 When I asked if she had contacted the police, the good Samaritan said she called 911 after returning to the QT gas station but was instructed to contact the non-emergency number.

 The good Samaritan said she searched Janteyl's name online and was shocked to find news articles and missing posters detailing her 2010 disappearance.
 She said she kept looking for the young woman along Military Drive but did not find her.
-A couple of days later, she contacted Janteyl's brother.
+A couple of days later, she contacted Janteyl's brother on social media.

 Janel said her parents immediately went to the New Castle County Police.
 They found the tip credible and sent several investigators to San Antonio.
 They teamed up with the San Antonio PD Special Victim's Unit to search for Janteyl.
 My calls to NCCPD at the time went unanswered.